Ovarian stem cell: Markers

-DDX4 protein is a commonly used marker as it’s expression is associated with germ cells.
+DDX4 protein is a commonly used marker as its expression is associated with germ cells.
 The identification of these cells revolves around their key ability to undergo mitotic division.
 Several studies have identified isolation of cells expressing DDX4, or VASA in rodents.
 Isolation has been based on expression of DDX4 which is an RNA helicase DEAD box polypeptide 4, in the ovary this is only expressed in the germline.
-DDX4 has been criticised as a maker mainly due to the assumption that DDX4 does not have a surface epitope and is only an intracellular protein.
+DDX4 has been criticized as a maker mainly due to the assumption that DDX4 does not have a surface epitope and is only an intracellular protein.
 However recent evidence has shown that cell populations from the human ovary can express DDX4 on the cell surface.
-Therefore invalidating ddx4 as a marker.
+Therefore, invalidating ddx4 as a marker.

 Potential clinical

 If OSCs can be definitively identified and better understood, then it is proposed that manipulation of these cells could present a novel treatment method for Premature Ovarian Insufficiency (POI), female infertility, and post-menopausal health conditions.
 This would rely on successful identification, removal, cryopreservation, and re-injection of OSCs and such a protocol currently only exists in theory.

-Removal and cryopreservation of OSCs from female patients prior to ovotoxic treatments such as chemotherapy, and subsequent replacement into the patient’s ovary, has been proposed as a way to allow women to produce their own oocytes and conceive their own child after follicle-depleting treatment.
+Removal and cryopreservation of OSCs from female patients prior to ovotoxic treatments such as chemotherapy, and subsequent replacement into the patient's ovary, has been proposed as a way to allow women to produce their own oocytes and conceive their own child after follicle-depleting treatment.

 Re-injection of OSCs into the ovary following menopause may restore the population of hormone secreting oocytes, restoring endocrine function in the ovary and resulting in the reversal of the unpleasant symptoms of menopause.

 Removal and preservation of OSCs in advance of anticipated POI, followed by re-injection when the patient desires pregnancy may be a future fertility treatment for women suffering from POI.

-Ultimately, until OSCs have been irrevocably characterised, and a more developed understanding of the ovarian environment has been achieved, these treatments remain hypothetical.
+Ultimately, until OSCs have been irrevocably characterized, and a more developed understanding of the ovarian environment has been achieved, these treatments remain hypothetical.